Superalgos/Superalgos/docs/pages/suite/suite-layers.md

 ### Simple Moving Average (SMA)

-[According to Investopedia](https://www.investopedia.com/terms/e/ema.asp), "A simple moving average (SMA) is an arithmetic moving average calculated by adding recent closing prices and then dividing that by the number of time periods in the calculation average.
+[According to Investopedia](https://www.investopedia.com/terms/e/ema.asp), "A simple moving average (SMA) is an arithmetic moving average calculated by adding recent closing prices and then dividing that by the number of time frames in the calculation average.
 Short-term averages respond quickly to changes in the price of the underlying asset, while long-term averages are slow to react."

 [![Layers-01-SMA](https://user-images.githubusercontent.com/13994516/71260423-217b6900-233b-11ea-9229-d838f8a071da.gif)](https://user-images.githubusercontent.com/13994516/71260423-217b6900-233b-11ea-9229-d838f8a071da.gif)